patrycjamic/Basic-pong-game/README.md

 # Basic-pong-game

-Simple pong game using Turtle module and MessageBox from tkinter
+This simple game is my first project made with Python.
+I used Turtle module and a feature of Tkinter that allows me to display messageboxes.
+I did not use clases in my code, but I aim to add them in the nearest future.